LeRuggedHermit/LeHermitage/README.md

 **About me:** I am a Fullstack developer with a degree from the mid sweden university in Sundsvall.
 After two years at university where this github has been used mainly to upload various projects made for school I am now about to start using this for a bit more **Personal** projects.

->*For instance im currently working on a media-player that is going to be used on a website im building for a band.*
+>*Right now im experimenting a lot with fron-end stuff for instance*

 The languages and techniques i use on my projects are (among others):
 * HTML